Aarzookhunger/Linux-Commands-and-Shell-Scripting/README.md

 # Linux-Commands-and-Shell-Scripting
-A comprehensive practical file showcasing various Linux commands and their applications, along with various Operating System algorithms' implementation created as part of my academic coursework in Computer Science.
+A comprehensive practical file showcasing various Linux commands and shell scripting, along with implementation of various Operating System algorithms, created as part of my academic coursework in Computer Science.